Yale-BIM/f21-assignments/assignment-2/ExtraQuestions-CPSC559.md

     The aligned depth option told the driver to generate depth images that are aligned with the RGB images captured by the camera.
 This means that the depth of a pixel (x,y) in the RGB image can be obtained from the same location in the depth image.

-3. Third, a Hartly and Zisserman's book was placed on the table, as shown in the pointcloud below.
+3. Third, a Hartly and Zisserman's book was placed on the table captured by the camera, as shown in the pointcloud below.
 You will estimate the depth of this book in the tasks of this section of the assignment.

     <img src="docs/book3d.png" width="300"/>